Here we will quickly discuss the following:

 When my mom was at the clinic in Mexico they had her in a near-infrared hyperthermia chamber for a 40 minute session 3 times per week.

 Hyperthermia is almost always used with other forms of cancer therapy, such as oxygen, ultrasound, juicing, essential oils, and immunotherapy.

 The heat treatment causes distinct histological changes in the tumor cells without causing damage to normal cells.

 2 methods of applying hyperthermia:

 - Local – heat is usually applied to a small area where the tumor is located by using a far infrared heat lamp.

 - Whole-body – This can be accomplished by using a chamber.
-Studies have shown a FAR INFRARED sauna can cause cancer.
-Therefore to achieve hyperthermia safely experts ONLY recommend using NEAR INFRARED technology.
+Studies have shown a NEAR INFRARED sauna can cause cancer.
+Therefore to achieve hyperthermia safely experts ONLY recommend using FAR INFRARED technology.

 SPECIAL NOTE: We don’t want anyone to have a heart attack.
 When a person’s cancer is advanced they could be very weak, it’s recommended that they start off with less time, say just a few minutes.
 See how they feel, and observe them for any signs of stress.
 Then increase hyperthermia time as appropriate.
 Clinic patients safely work themselves up to 40 minutes per session, several times per week.

 Where to find the most effective hyperthermia products: